 How to send a confirmation statement to Companies House

 You can complete and file a confirmation statement online and submit it electronically.
-This is the easiest option it only costs £34.
-Watch this confirmation statement demo video from Companies House to see how to complete it online.
+This is the easiest and cheapest option.

 If you can’t file online, you can complete the paper version of the confirmation statement and send it to Companies House by post.
-This costs £62.
+However, this costs £62 and takes longer, so it is generally not recommended.

 Updating and changing information on the confirmation statement

-The really good thing about the confirmation statement is that you can update it at any time throughout the year, as many times as you like and for no additional charge.
+The good thing about the confirmation statement?
+You can update it any time throughout the year, as many times as you like, and for no additional charge.
+It means it’s easier and cheaper for companies to keep the public record up to date at all times.

 This was not possible with the annual return.
-If you wanted to change or update any details, you also had to complete a new annual return in full and pay the £34 filing fee again.
-This new option is great if you make a mistake, or if your company details change frequently.
+If you wanted to change or update any details, you also had to complete a new annual return in full and pay the filing fee again.

 Types of businesses that must send a confirmation statement